Severe Thunderstorm Warning issued for Aitkin, Carlton, Itasca, St. Louis by NWS - NewsBreak

-Effective: 2022-06-28 13:40:00 CDT Expires: 2022-06-28 14:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Anyone outdoors, including anyone on or in the water, should seek shelter inside a sturdy building or hard topped vehicle.
+Effective: 2022-06-28 13:10:00 CDT Expires: 2022-06-28 13:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Anyone outdoors, including anyone on or in the water, should seek shelter inside a sturdy building or hard topped vehicle.
 These storms may intensify.
 Monitor local NOAA Weather Radio, commercial radio, or television stations for additional information and possible warnings from the National Weather Service.
-A Severe Thunderstorm Watch remains in effect until 900 PM CDT for northwestern Wisconsin.
-Target Area: Pine Strong thunderstorms will impact portions of southwestern Pine and southwestern Burnett Counties through 230 PM CDT At 204 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Grasston, to near Pine City, moving east at 25 mph.
-HAZARD...Wind gusts up to 40 mph and nickel size hail.
+Target Area: Burnett; Douglas; Washburn Thunderstorms will impact portions of east central Pine, southern Douglas, northwestern Washburn and northeastern Burnett Counties through 145 PM CDT At 118 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Gordon, to 6 miles southeast of Dairyland, to Duxbury, moving southeast at 25 mph.
+HAZARD...Winds gusts up to 30 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow unsecured objects around.
 Minor hail damage to outdoor objects is possible.
-Locations impacted include Grantsburg, Trade Lake and Branstad.
-MAX HAIL SIZE...0.88 IN MAX WIND GUST...40 MPH
+Strong thunderstorms will be near Gordon around 125 PM CDT.
+Other locations in the path of these storms include Cloverton, Wascott and Minong.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...30 MPH

 Comments / 0